-Copergás has a total steel pipeline network of 157km, with varying pressure and diameter along the network.
+Copergás has a total steel pipeline network of 157km, with varying pressures and diameters along the network.
 At a pressure of 21kgf/cm2, Copergás has a pipeline network with a diameter of four inches of approximately 7km.
 The network with 23kgf/cm2 of pressure is 40km long with a pipeline diameter varying from two to four inches.
 The remaining network is 111km long, with pressures varying from eight to 12kgf/cm2 and pipeline diameters ranging from two to eight inches.

 The Copergás network has a total of seven citygates and 13 compressor stations.
 In 1999, peak and average throughput were 19.3 MMcmm and 17.6 MMcmm, respectively.